 - a.
-Total Supply Base area (million ha): 28,17 - b.
-Tenure by type (million ha):28.17 (Privately owned) - c.
-Forest by type (million ha):28.17 (Tropical) - d.
-Forest by management type (million ha):28.17 (Plantation) - e.
-Certified forest by scheme (million ha):28.17 (FSC)
+Total Supply Base area (million ha): 30104,00 - b.
+Tenure by type (million ha):30104.00 (Privately owned) - c.
+Forest by type (million ha):30104.00 (Tropical) - d.
+Forest by management type (million ha):30104.00 (Plantation) - e.
+Certified forest by scheme (million ha):30104.00 (FSC)

-Describe the harvesting type which best describes how your material is sourced: Clearcutting Explanation: The rotation adopted by the company is 7 (seven) years.
+Explanation: The rotation adopted by the company is 7 (seven) years.
 The rotation establishment considers the quality of the bark and wood products, due to the increase in tannin content and the increase in wood density over the years.
-Harvesting (mechanized or manual) begins with planning the cutting activities and is completed with the final deposit of bark and wood products (along roads - piles) for transport to the factories Was the forest in the Supply Base managed for a purpose other than for energy markets?
+Harvesting (mechanized or manual) begins with planning the cutting activities and is completed with the final deposit of bark and wood products (along roads - piles) for transport to the factories.

+Was the forest in the Supply Base managed for a purpose other than for energy markets?
 Yes - Majority

 Explanation: All Pellet production is handled for the energy market.
-(23%) Most of the chips produced from raw material inputs are destined for the pulp market
+(18%) Most of the chips produced from raw material inputs are destined for the pulp market.